Unravelling The Mystery: Exploring The Causes of Neurodegenerative Diseases

 Advanced imaging techniques like magnetic resonance imaging (MRI), positron emission tomography (PET), and single-photon emission computed tomography (SPECT) have aided researchers in visualising the brain in greater detail than ever before, enabling them to examine changes associated with these debilitating conditions closely.

-Innovative biomarkers are also being developed to track disease progression and evaluate treatment effectiveness, providing valuable insights into the complex interplay between genetics, environment, and contributing to neurodegeneration.
+Innovative biomarkers are also being developed to track disease progression and evaluate treatment effectiveness, providing valuable insights into the complex interplay between genetics, environment, and lifestyle factors contributing to neurodegeneration.

 As one delves deeper into this fascinating field of research, it becomes increasingly clear that understanding the genetic and molecular basis of neurodegenerative diseases is critical for developing effective therapies.